UFC 204: Bisping vs. Henderson: Predictions & Analysis

 A few statistical edges stand out.
 Santos throws significantly more leather — a 0.8 sig. strike per minute gap.
 Martins is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Martins has tighter striking defense, making opponents miss more often.

-**The Pick: Adriano Martins over Leonardo Santos.** This is essentially a pick'em.
-The model nudges toward Martins at 50%, but there's almost nothing separating these two.
-Notably, the betting market has Santos at 35% implied while our model sees 50% — a 15-point disagreement that could signal value.
+The Pick: Adriano Martins over Leonardo Santos.
+The model gives Martins a slight nod at 56% — this could easily go either way.
+Notably, the betting market has Santos at 35% implied while our model sees 44% — a 9-point disagreement that could signal value.

 Methodology